libcrosswind/libcrosswind/README.md

 Expected time for 0.1: <= 1 week (2/21/15)

 Crosswind is a toolset that aims to integrate high level C++14 functions for fast app development.
 Intended to be header-only with minimal dependencies.

-Expected non-header-only dependencies will be OpenCV and the video codecs.
+If you're on Windows, install the required dependencies from the 3rdparty directory.

 Current dependencies:
-- [x] SDL2 (don't worry, it is pretty easy to build)
+- [x] SDL2
+- [ ] OpenCV

+Run the build scripts from inside the setup folder.

 Current supported platforms: